Jessica Mitford

 Jessica married her second cousin Esmond Romilly, emigrating to the United States in 1939.
-Romilly was reported missing in action in 1941, and in 1943 Jessica married American civil rights lawyer Robert Treuhaft, with whom she worked closely in the Civil Rights Congress.
+Romilly was reported missing in action in 1941 and, in 1943, Mitford married American civil rights lawyer Robert Treuhaft, with whom she worked closely in the Civil Rights Congress.
 She took American citizenship in 1944.
-The couple joined the Communist Party USA, and both refused to testify in front of the House Un-American Activities Committee.
+The couple joined the Communist Party USA and refused to testify in front of the House Un-American Activities Committee.

-Her 1960 memoir Hons and Rebels and her 1963 book of social commentary The American Way of Death both became classics.

 Early life and ancestry

-Born at Asthall Manor, Oxfordshire, the sixth of seven children, Jessica Mitford was the daughter of David Freeman-Mitford, 2nd Baron Redesdale, and his wife Sydney (daughter of politician and publisher Thomas Bowles).
+Born at Asthall Manor, Oxfordshire, the sixth of seven children, Jessica Mitford was the daughter of David Freeman-Mitford, 2nd Baron Redesdale, and his wife Sydney (daughter of politician and publisher Thomas Gibson Bowles).
+She was one of the Mitford sisters: Nancy (1904–1973), Pamela (1907–1994), Diana (1910–2003), Unity (1914–1948), Jessica, and Deborah (1920–2014).
+The sisters had one brother, Tom, who in 1945 was killed in action at the age of 36.

 Refused permission by her parents to attend school, Jessica was educated at home by governesses, and increasingly rebelled against her heavily circumscribed home life.
 When she was twelve she opened a 'running away' account at Drummond's Bank, and her social and political conscience was awakened as she read newspaper accounts of the economic depression facing the Britain of the late 1920s.

-Jessica's older sister, Unity, with whom as a girl she shared a bedroom, had beliefs at the opposite end of the political spectrum, later becoming a dedicated Nazi.
-The two drew a chalk line down the middle to divide the room.
+Jessica's older sister, Unity, with whom as a girl she shared a bedroom, had beliefs at the opposite end of the political spectrum, later becoming a dedicated Nazi and friend of Adolf Hitler.
+The two sisters drew a chalk line down the middle to divide the room.
 Jessica's side was decorated with hammer and sickles and pictures of Vladimir Lenin, while Unity's was decorated with swastikas and pictures of Adolf Hitler.

 Jessica described her conservative father as "one of nature's fascists", renounced her privileged background while still a teenager, and became an adherent of communism.
-Mitford said that her parents had "appeased Hitler and Nazism. ...
+Mitford said that her parents had "appeased Hitler and Nazism....
 He had crushed the trade unions, he had crushed the Communist Party and he had crushed the Jews ... and don't forget there's a huge strain of anti-Semitism that runs through that class in England."
 She has been called the "red sheep" of the family.

 The Mitford family 1928; Front row, L to R, mother (Sydney Bowles), Unity, Jessica and Deborah, father (David Freeman-Mitford, 2nd Baron Redesdale); middle row, Diana and Pamela; back row, Nancy and Tom.

 Nancy, Unity, Jessica and Diana Mitford.